 The student loan default rate of 1.70% is a good sign that graduates can afford their loan payments.
 The student to faculty ratio is 10 to 1.
 85% of the teachers are full time.

 The student loan default rate is 7.50% which is lower than average.
-78% of the teachers are full time.
-This public school has an average net price of $14,723.
+This public college charges it's students an average net price of $14,723.
 The student to faculty ratio is 16 to 1.

 Of all the teachers who work at the school, 86% are considered full time.
 The 4.90% student loan default rate is lower than average.
 Most students complete their degree in 4.40 years.